goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 <!--**do i need to explain what this property is? or is it ok for illustrative purposes?**-->

-Whilst most of the goals were trivial, proving cases involving $\lambda$-terms involved a substantial understanding of the internal workings of Isabelle and the Nominal package early on into the mechanization and as a novice to using Nominal Isabelle, understanding and proving these properties proved challenging.
+Whilst most of the goals were trivial, proving cases involving $\lambda$-terms involved a substantial understanding of the internal workings of Isabelle and the Nominal package early on into the mechanization, and as a novice to using Nominal Isabelle, understanding and proving these properties proved challenging.
-Whilst our formalization required only a handful of other recursive function definitions, in a different theory with significantly more function definitions, proving such goals from scratch would prove a challenge to a Nominal Isabelle newcomer as well as a tedious implementation overhead.
+Whilst our formalization required only a handful of other recursive function definitions, in a different theory with significantly more function definitions, proving such goals from scratch would be a challenge to a Nominal Isabelle newcomer, as well as a tedious implementation overhead.

 ###Locally nameless representation